Marilyn Wood

 Marilyn Wood (1929-2016) was an American choreographer, intermedia artist, and dancer.
-She created contemporary, city-scale intermedia performances known as "Celebrations".
-Marilyn Wood's Celebration Events is recognized for bringing communities together to celebrate their vitality and diversity in a unique experience of spectacle and participation in urban environments.
-Her work is recognized as helping reinvent the spirit and drama of the ancient festival in contemporary life.
+She created contemporary, and city-scale intermedia performances known as "Celebrations".
+Marilyn Wood's Celebration Events are recognized for bringing communities together to celebrate their vitality and diversity.
+They are a unique experience of spectacle and participation in urban environments.
+Her work is recognized as helping to reinvent the spirit and drama of the ancient festival in contemporary life.

 Early years

 Wood was born in Columbus, Ohio in 1929.
-Her father's career took the family to Puerto Rico, where she spent her childhood years, taking drawing classes, performing in a small flamenco company, playing guitar, and singing South American folk songs.
+Her father's career took the family to Puerto Rico, where she spent her childhood years taking drawing classes, performing in a small flamenco company, playing guitar, and singing South American folk songs.
 This experience had a seminal influence on her future career.